“Tag Gayton McKenzie”: Netballer From Nyanga Seeks Help To Compete in Paris, SA Touched

 Mzansi promises to support

 Social media users were deeply moved by the young lady's honesty and determination.
-The comment section lit up with people promising to share her story far and wide until someone important noticed.
+The comment section lit up with people promising to share her story far and wide until someone important took notice.
 Many said she should tag the Minister of Sports, Arts, and Culture, confident he'd step in.
-Others offered to donate or assist in raising funds.
+Others offered to donate or assist with her fundraising.

 Social media users congratulate the young lady on her international recognition